gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Noxy nodded.
 "He wasn't really a magician,
 not like Yangyal's trying to be.
-He just picked up a few things in Garheim before he met my *amma*.
+He just picked up a few things in Garheim before he met my *anna*.
 He asked the tralpa for help,
 but *he* was no use,
 so he made the best bargain he could.